Web accessibility is the practice of designing and creating websites in such a way that individuals with disabilities can use them.

-To be certain that your website is accessible for disabled users, it's essential to introduce an adequate color contrast of images and text, as well as text against the background, and never to apply color as the only means of indicating useful information like required fields.
-Online tools for checking the accessibility of your color palette such as Color Safe or Color Contrast Checker will be extremely helpful in this case.
+To be certain that your website is accessible for disabled users, it's essential to introduce an adequate color contrast of images and text, as well as a text against the background, and never to apply color as the only means of indicating useful information like required fields.
+Online tools for checking the accessibility of your color palettes such as Color Safe or Color Contrast Checker will be extremely helpful in this case.
 Also, employ asterisks and sufficient color contrasts to completely solve the problem.

 Source: The Cram Foundation

 If you are running an e-commerce store, add color names in the selection options.
 This way you will eliminate the guesswork caused by color swatches to disabled users.

 Pay Attention to Web Form Design